RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/SEWING-Dictionary.md

 ...
 ```

 * **ModelTrimmer**: Application used to filter SEWING models by secondary structure type and segment length.
+See the [[ModelTrimmer]] page for details.

 * **MotifScore**: Designability score.
 Basically it shows that how well hydrophobic parts of secondary structures are well packed with each other.
 Will Sheffler in the Baker lab made this.

 * **node**: The term "node" in SEWING can refer to two things: